 Can I Still File for Divorce If I Don’t Know Where My Spouse Is?

 No. You will need to serve your spouse with a Summons and Verified Complaint

 for Divorce, and to do so, you will need to know where he or she can be

 found.
 Locating your spouse can be a frustrating situation, but having

-a knowledgeable Clearwater divorce attorney on your side can ease some
+a knowledgeable Clearwater family law attorney on your side can ease some

 of those frustrations.
 Our firm can help you find a private investigator